-If you are an alien from American Samoa, Puerto Rico, or Cuba there are some special situations you should know about.
+If you are a nonresident alien from American Samoa, or Puerto Rico, you may be treated as a resident alien.

-Aliens from American Samoa or Puerto Rico.
 If you are a nonresident alien in the United States and a bona fide resident of American Samoa or Puerto Rico during the entire tax year, you are taxed, with certain exceptions, according to the rules for resident aliens of the United States.
-For more information, see Chapter 5.
+For more information, see chapter 5.